Injured Due to the Negligence of a USAA Insured?

-Considering the above-listed methods that are often used by insurance companies to avoid paying on claims, it is in your best interest to get an attorney in Chicago that is experienced in personal injury claims.
+Considering the above-listed methods that are often used by insurance companies to avoid paying on claims, it is in your best interest to get an attorney in Chicago that has significant experience with personal injury claims.
 An attorney can do the following things for you:

-- Provide experienced negotiation on your behalf with USAA, which can increase the value of your claim by thousands or even tens of thousands of dollars.
+- Provide experienced negotiation on your behalf with USAA, which may greatly increase the value of your claim

 What I Can Do to Help My Case?

-If you’ve been injured in an accident due to the negligence of another driver, there are some things you can do to help your case, should you decide to file a legal claim:
+If you sustain injuries in an accident due to negligence, there are steps you can take to help your claim:

-- Also make a list of medical-related expenses, including prescriptions and medical consultations.
+- Make a list of medical-related expenses, including prescriptions and medical consultations

-- Make a list of the ways your injuries have impacted your life from a non-economic standpoint.
+- Make a list of the ways your injuries impact your life from a non-economic standpoint

 The law firm of Abels & Annes, P.C. has spent years fighting on behalf of our clients to obtain fair compensation for their injuries.
-We are well aware of the tactics that insurance companies commonly employ to limit payments and have extensive experience in dealing with those tactics.
+We are well aware of the tactics that insurance companies commonly employ to limit payments.
+Our Chicago insurance settlement lawyers

-We are available to answer your questions at any time, 24 hours a day.
-We provide a free consultation and case review, and, if we choose to take your case, we will not charge you a fee until we obtain the compensation you need for your recovery and your future.
+are available to answer your questions at any time, 24 hours a day.
+We provide a free consultation and case review.
+Further, if we take your case, we will not charge you a fee until we reach a settlement or verdict.
 Personal injury cases have a statute of limitations, so time is of the essence.
-Call us today at (312) 924-7575 or contact us online.
+Call us today at (312) 924-7575

 .
 Learn about some other insurance companies we are familiar with and how we seek out to get people the justice and compensation they need.